Introduction about BIS Hallmark:

 There are four components that one should look for on the hallmarked gold Jewellery to ensure the purity of gold:

 - Jeweller’s Identification mark/number.

-The Bureau of Indian Standards (BIS) is the designated authority to implement hallmarking of gold jewellery and this move is expected to bring transparency in the jewellery trade and increase trust among consumers.
-The government has made hallmarking of gold jewellery mandatory in India from June 16, 2021.
-The BIS Hallmarking scheme has been aligned with the International criteria on hallmarking.
-As this scheme, Registration is granted to the jewellery by BIS under Hallmarking scheme.
-BIS certified jewellers can get their jewellery hallmarked from any of the BIS recognised Assaying and Hallmarking Centres.
+The Bureau of Indian Standards (BIS) is the designated authority to implement hallmarking of gold jewelry and this move is expected to bring transparency in the jewelry trade and increase trust among consumers.
+The government has made hallmarking of gold jewelry mandatory in India from June 16, 2021.
+The BIS Hallmarking scheme has been aligned with the International criteria for hallmarking.
+In this scheme, Registration is granted to the jewelry by BIS under Hallmarking scheme.
+BIS-certified jewelers can get their jewelry hallmarked from any of the BIS recognized Assaying and Hallmarking Centres.
 The recognition of an Assaying and Hallmarking Centre is done against IS 15820:2009.

 Below is a detailed description of the components: